ClaudeAlves/MAC_lab1/rapport.md

 4. #### Make 3 concluding statements bases on the above observations.

-	1. the number of documents isn't analyzer dependant.
+	1. the number of documents isn't analyzer dependent.
 	2. the proportion of summary terms is more or less the same every time
 	3. the top 10 terms in summary varies depending of the analyzer